More police departments are warning about a phone scam, where someone claims your son or daughter has been kidnapped.

 - Try to call or text your son or daughter, who is probably home, safe and sound.

-- On iPhones and most Android phones, you can minimize a phone call and make a text without hanging up the phone call.
+- On iPhones and most Android phones, you can minimize a phone call and send someone else a text without hanging up the phone call.

 - You should then call police to let them know about the call.